+Our work sets several directions for future research in the field of nonsmooth nonconvex decentralized optimization. { Existing ODE approaches are limited to establishing asymptotic convergence properties or the convergence rate for the continuous-time trajectories of the corresponding differential inclusion \cite{NEURIPS2022_a9077da4, bolte2025inexact}.
+Consequently, deriving explicit convergence rates for various nonsmooth decentralized stochastic subgradient methods (such as DSGD, DSGT, and their momentum variants) remains a significant challenge.
+While our analysis establishes the convergence of DSGT in nonsmooth nonconvex settings, it reveals that DSGT and DSGD are corresponding to the same limiting differential inclusion.
+Empirically, however, Figures \ref{fig:dsgt}-\ref{fig:dsgt4} demonstrate that DSGT consistently converges faster than DSGD.
+Bridging this gap between theory and practice, especially in establishing explicit convergence rates that distinguish between DSGT and DSGD in the nonsmooth nonconvex regime, remains a critical direction for future research. }

-Very recently, apart from the ODE approaches, the closed-measure approaches \cite{bianchi2021closed,bolte2022long,le2023nonsmooth} are developed for establishing the convergence properties of stochastic subgradient methods, with relaxed conditions on the step-sizes and evaluation noises.
-To the best of our knowledge, all the existing results focus on nonsmooth optimization within a single agent.
-Hence, how to employ these closed-measure approaches for analyzing decentralized stochastic subgradient methods is an important direction of our future research.
+Further attention is also needed on the convergence of decentralized methods with time-varying networks, as well as those that incorporate asynchronous or compressed communication.
+Additionally, we are also eager to explore routes that presume relaxed conditions for convergence analysis of decentralized methods in solving \eqref{Prob_DOP}.
+For instance, closed-measure approaches \cite{bianchi2021closed,bolte2022long,le2024nonsmooth} are developed for establishing the convergence properties of stochastic subgradient-based methods, with relaxed conditions on the step-sizes and evaluation noises.
+How to employ these closed-measure approaches for analyzing decentralized stochastic subgradient-based methods is worthy of investigating.